 1. Be careful around the dial scales when you clean the radio.
 The material is brittle and the makings are easy to rub off.
 The paint isn’t even very resistant to water.

 3. Bill Feldman also shared, with anyone who asked before he passed away a few years ago, an excellent SX-28 Alignment procedure.
 This is far more detailed than the procedure you’ll find in the manual.
-While I found the factory alignment procedure sufficient, the extra guidance Bill provides is very worthwhile.
+The factory alignment procedure is sufficient, but the extra guidance Bill provides is very worthwhile.

 4. Pay attention to the AC line cord.
 You would benefit by replacing it with a 3-wire grounded version.

 5. You probably already know to replace all the paper and electrolytic capacitors.
 Don’t forget to check the resistors as well.
-I found a considerable number of them that were more than 25% out of tolerance.
+A considerable number of them in my unit were more than 25% out of tolerance.

 6. To align the IF section, you will need to connect a generator to a pin 8 on V3, the mixer tube.
 The pin you will need to connect to is quite buried, so if you’re having trouble, use a short tube extender or wrap a short wire around the pin of the tube and plug it back in.

 7. If you find the transformers in the IF section won’t peak properly or at all, don’t forget that there is a capacitor inside the IF can.
 While these are mica capacitors, they can still drift and so are worth a check if you’re having problems.

 Can you see the two dark brown paper capacitors buried deep below the bandswitch?
 Look at the round coil form at the bottom of the picture.
 You can see a bit of one paper cap at 12 o’clock, and a bit of another at 10 o’clock immediately above that coil.
 They are nearly in focus if you look at the picture carefully.
 Amazingly enough, by only removing a wire or two from the bandswitch, you can reach and replace these capacitors.